adpcarza-hash/9magnesiumcs3/q1/classObjectUML.md

 ### Why did you choose this class?
 	I chose “viand” under the school canteen context because I think that there are numerous objects that may belong to this class along with many properties and methods, and because I was hungry.
 ### Which property is the most important?
 Why?
-	I think that the most important property is the flavor, because this property serves as the main purpose of buying viands—to pair flavor with rice.
+	I think that the most important property is the name, because it allows both the customer and the staff to differentiate the viands from each other.
 ### Which method is the most useful?
 Why?
-	The most useful method would be cookViand(), because without it, the viand wouldn’t even be a viand at all.
+	The most useful method would be displayInfo() because it allows the costumer to know which viand is available, along with its prices.